Bio

 My core research interest is to explore and develop machine intelligence capable of acquiring, forming, reasoning, and interacting with abstract concepts from large amounts of data, especially through self-supervised learning.
 Almost all of my research efforts are centered around this goal, touching on a diverse range of topics such as attention mechanisms, language modeling, dialog systems, automated summarization, grammar induction, graph neural networks, code generation, etc. A list of topics that I am interested in at the moment are:

-• Long sequence modeling, such as learning multi-scale representations, efficient attention mechanisms, etc.
+• Long sequence modeling and efficient models, such as efficient attention mechanisms, KV compression, etc.

 Teaching